 Holiday Dove Rolls

-These tender yeast rolls have a lemon flavor with almonds and raisins.
+These tender Holiday Dove Rolls are yeast rolls with a lemon flavor plus almonds and raisins.
 Egg substitute and reduced fat margarine keep the fat down.

 4-3/4 cups all purpose flour